garylirocks/quickrefs/azure-active-directory.markdown

   - Allows an external, third-party system to authenticate users, including biometrics, smart-cards, etc
   - Does not authenticate against on-prem AD
+  - You authenticate against a third party federation service, which gives you a SAML token, you then exchange this SAML token for AAD tokens (refresh & access tokens)

+- Password writeback

+  - Changes made in Azure AD are written back to on-prem AD

 ### Azure AD DS